grafana/agent/docs/sources/flow/monitoring/debugging.md

 - **Cluster not converging**: The cluster peers are not converging on the same view of their peers' status.
 This is most likely due to network connectivity issues between the cluster nodes.
-Use the Flow UI to understand which nodes are not being picked up by their peers.
+Use the Flow UI of each running peer to understand which nodes are not being picked up correctly.
 - **Cluster split brain**: The cluster peers are not aware of one another, thinking they’re the only node present.
 Again, check for network connectivity issues.
 Check that the addresses or DNS names given to the node to join are